 In Palestine's Jordan Valley, one of the most marginalized areas, women must travel long distances across checkpoints to receive pre-natal and maternity care.
 Rebuilding Alliance helped equip a OB/GYN Clinic at the new Emergency care center in Ein Al Beida to provide care to mothers and babies in the northern Jordan Valley.
 Now we ask your help to send a filmmaker first, then recruit delegation of care providers to offer in-depth training to the doctors, nurses, nurse midwives and parents.

-In the Jordan Valley, Palestinian women among the poorest of the poor, must travel far across checkpoints to receive pre-natal and maternity care.
+In the Jordan Valley, Palestinian women are among the poorest of the poor, and must travel through unpredictable checkpoints to receive pre-natal and maternity care.
 If a mother giving birth faces any complications or if her newborn baby is sick, there is no time for such an arduous trip.
-Area C is a high risk area too: nearly all Palestinian families are issued demolition or expulsion orders, with Israeli Army training and demolitions underway nearby.
-Your donation will help save the lives of mothers and babies.
+As a result, many schedule c-sections.
+Area C is a high risk area too: nearly all Palestinian families are issued demolition or expulsion orders, with Israeli Army training and demolitions underway throughout.

-This first Birthing Center and Prenatal Clinic in Area C, will provide some 10,000 people with family-centered birthing assistance, and pre and post-natal care.
-The centers will help an at-risk population thrive.
-Medical training provided to doctors, nurses, and midwives will bring down the high infant mortality in the area and stimulate new grants for medical care.
+This Prenatal Clinic in Area C, provides some 10,000 people with family-centered pre-natal care.
+The centers help an at-risk population thrive.
+Medical training provided to doctors, nurses, and midwives can bring down the high infant mortality rate in the area and stimulate new grants for medical care.
 Grassroots and Diplomatic assistance will help secure the fundamental human rights of these indigenous people.